qc-tum/TNC/paper/paper.md

 affiliations:
   - name: School for Computation, Information and Technology, Technical University of Munich, Germany
     index: 1
-date: 22.01.2024
+date: 22.01.2025
 bibliography: paper.bib
 ---

 # Summary

-TBD is a library for the efficient contraction of large tensor networks, focusing on a distributed-memory (i.e., multi-node HPC) setting.
+TBD is a library for the efficient contraction of large tensor networks, focusing on a distributed-memory setting, as commonly found in high-performance computing (HPC) centers.
-To this end, we employ partitioning techniques to contract a tensor network in parallel with similar time-to-solution.
+To this end, we employ partitioning techniques to contract a tensor network in parallel on multiple nodes.
-TBD is written in Rust, allowing for high-performance while guaranteeing memory safety.
+TBD is written in Rust, allowing for high performance while guaranteeing memory safety.
-The library can for instance be used to classically simulate quantum circuits.
+While the library can is focused on the classical simulation of quantum circuits, it can likewise be used to contract general tensor networks.

 # Statement of need